jl33-ai/1000-machine-learning-interview-questions/content/act-0 prelude/0-README.md.md

 - [ ] A passion project?
 - [ ] A textbook in the form of an interview?
 - [ ] A repository of interview questions?
+- [ ] Doubles as a HOME for all the sick materials I find, since I'm a bit of a hoarder.
 - [ ] A diary of all the cool stuff that makes my brain tingle?
 - [ ] The agglomeration of dozens of mock interviews, real interviews, catch-ups, events, courses, YouTube videos, books, and courses?
 - [x] All of the above.